-My first project in freeform crochet was sometime in the mid 2000’s after finding Freeform: Serendipitous Design Techniques for Knitting and Crochet, a fantastic book by Prudence Mapstone.
+My first experiments in freeform crochet were sometime in the mid 2000’s after finding Freeform: Serendipitous Design Techniques for Knitting and Crochet, a fantastic book by Prudence Mapstone.
 I’d crocheted since childhood, but the organic freeform fabrics in this book opened my eyes to the vast possibilities of crochet as an art form.
-Since then, I’ve learned from Prudence, Myra Wood, Jane Thornley, Hannah Martin, Jenny Dowde, James Walters, and Sylvia Cosh through workshops, books, and online classes.
+Since then, I’ve learned from Prudence, Myra Wood, Jane Thornley, Hannah Martin, Jenny Dowde, James Walters, and Sylvia Cosh through their books, workshops, or online classes.

-Subscribe to my free newsletter if you like freeform crochet and yarny things in general.
-I use social media for photos, but I use this newsletter to share ideas.
-Issues of Freeform Yarny Things include ideas about freeform, posts about what I’m working on, and updates about patterns and classes that I have on offer.
-There will also be ideas that you can take to use in your own creative practice, occasional tutorials, and links to people and things that inspire me.
-Subscribing allows you to get each newsletter issue sent directly to your inbox rather than depending on social media algorithms to choose what they want to show you.
+Subscribe to Freeform Yarny Things if you’d like to read about freeform crochet, projects I’m working on, updates about patterns and classes that I have on offer, ideas that you can take to use in your own creative practice, occasional tutorials, and links to people and things that inspire me.
+I do some posting on Instagram and Facebook, but subscribing allows you to get each newsletter issue sent directly to your Inbox rather than depending on social media algorithms to choose what material you get to see.

 Subscribe to Freeform Yarny Things